Letter (message)

 A letter is a written message conveyed from one person (or group of people) to another through a medium.
-Something epistolary means that it is a form of letter writing.
 The term usually excludes written material intended to be read in its original form by large numbers of people, such as newspapers and placards, although even these may include material in the form of an "open letter".
 The typical form of a letter for many centuries, and the archetypal concept even today, is a sheet (or several sheets) of paper that is sent to a correspondent through a postal system.
 A letter can be formal or informal, depending on its audience and purpose.
 Besides being a means of communication and a store of information, letter writing has played a role in the reproduction of writing as an art throughout history.
 Letters have been sent since antiquity and are mentioned in the Iliad.
 Historians Herodotus and Thucydides mention and use letters in their writings.

 History of letter writing

+Ancient history

 Letter of Darius the Great to Gadatas, circa 500 BC.

-The famous Einstein letter from Edward Teller and Leó Szilárd to US President Franklin Roosevelt suggesting an atomic bomb project.
+The Einstein letter from Edward Teller and Leó Szilárd to US President Franklin Roosevelt suggesting an atomic bomb project.
 Click here for page 2.